MPRAhub/MPRAorg-LibrarySuite/README.md

 -L <host port iSEE MPRAbase>:localhost:<container port iSEE MPRAbase>
 ```

-For a specific example for **mprahub_user**, we set **9797** as the local host port to access Jupyter Lab on a user's local web browser, and **9595** as the container port to allow the user to access the Jupyter Lab workspace on the local host port.
+For a specific example for **mprahub_user**, we set **9797** as the local host port to access Jupyter Lab on a user's local web browser and **9595** as the container port to allow the user to access the Jupyter Lab workspace on the local host port.
 Finally, we set **3838** as the local host and container port to access an iSEE MPRAbase instance that was launched in the Jupyter Lab workspace.

 ```bash